 Mount Fitz Roy is simply magnificent.
-The best time for Patagonia and Mount Fitz Roy with the highest chance for pleasant weather is during the southern summer from November to March.
+The best time for Patagonia and Mount Fitz Roy, with the highest chance for pleasant weather, is during the southern summer from November to March.
 The weather in Patagonia is often unpredictable.
-Also, luck is needed for cloud-free views to the spectacular mountain scenery.
+Also, luck is needed for cloud-free views of the spectacular mountain scenery.

-Mount Fitz Roy, also called Cherro Chalton, has the meaning of smoking mountain due to the clouds often occurring around the peak.
+Mount Fitz Roy, also called Cherro Chalton, means "smoking mountain" due to the clouds frequently occurring around the peak.

 Weather and Seasons